BAEKJungHo/BAEKJungHo.github.io/_wiki/architecture/architecture-uuid.md

 ## Universally Unique Identifier

-A UUID, or Universally Unique Identifier, is a __128-bit identifier__ that is guaranteed to be unique across both time and space.
+A ___[UUID; Universally Unique Identifier](https://ntietz.com/blog/til-uses-for-the-different-uuid-versions/)___, is a __128-bit identifier__ that is guaranteed to be unique across both time and space.
 It is often represented as a 36-character hexadecimal string, typically separated by hyphens into groups of __8-4-4-12__ characters, such as "550e8400-e29b-41d4-a716-446655440000."

 - v1 - Version 1 UUIDs using a timestamp and monotonic counter.
 - v3 - Version 3 UUIDs based on the MD5 hash of some data.